ticklemonster/lucky-numbers-k8s/Readme.md

 This is a sample Lucky Numbers game to be implemented as a Kubernetes cluster Developed on minikube with skaffold and test-deployed to Goole Cloud.

+## TO DO ##
+* CLIENT
+    * accept "WINNER" messages
+    * deal with a "GUESS" being a temporary
+    * show "new number", "guess win/lose" as messages
+    * implement "guess input" (small-screen) control

+* SERVER
+    * Set a "guess" to have a limited lifespan (until next number draw).
+Include draw time/timeout in the response.
+    * Make sure server process will exit on critical failures.
+Let Kubernetes do the restart to try reconnecting.

+* KUBERNETES
+    * Revisit internal networking in Kubernetes (remove nodeports from internal services when not in dev)?
+    * Use coredns to find services (rather than environment vars)

 ## Project Folders
 ### client-react
 React.js frontend application that uses Web Service APIs and MQTT push updates